danielschudel/NCSSM-ICD/index.md

 1. [Parish YouTube Channel](https://www.youtube.com/channel/UCWHb9hem4de1IsQ_a6v5upg) - Subscribe and set that notification bell.
 You receive notifications on upcoming Masses, and, videos that the Friars post from time to time.

-On behalf of Immaculate Conception, *Welcome to Durham*!

 Daniel Schudel